junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 - ELL = ear-level layer.
 I won't call this the bottom layer since NHK 22.2 has 3 layers, including a bottom layer.

 ## Formats
-- THD Atmos extendeds THD
+- THD Atmos extendeds THD (consumer version introduced 2014)
-- DTS-X extendeds DTS-HD and is fully compatible.
+- DTS-X extendeds DTS-HD and is fully compatible. (consumer version introduced 2015)
-- Auro-3D embeds height channels within PCM, in a compatible manner.
+- Auro-3D embeds height channels within PCM, in a compatible manner. (introduced 2010)

+These are the 3 contenders for 3D sound in the Home Theater arena.
+They are compatible with previous BD formats.
+The main purpose of the new formats is to store height.
+A secondary purpose of some is to be scalable to high speaker counts in a bitrate-efficient way, wether through the codec, or decoder.

 ## General